-- Surgical Site Care: - Wash your hands before touching your dressing or incision to help prevent the spread of microorganisms to your incision. - May remove dressing in 48 hours but please DO NOT remove the steri-strips, which are like Band-Aids, from the incision. - Ok to shower after 48 hours getting incisions wet with soap and water, but avoid scrubbing or submerging the wounds (pools, baths, hot tubs). - Pat the wound dry and overwrap with an Ace Bandage. - Do not apply ointments or creams to incision sites. - Positioning and Elevation to reduce swelling: Swelling occurs after any surgery and can be treated with ice and elevation.
-Your extremity should be elevated above the level of your heart (i.e., toes above the nose).
-Elevate as much as possible for the first 7 days after your surgery.
-Use ice packs intermittently (20 minutes on, 20 minutes off) to reduce pain & swelling.
+- Surgical Site Care: - Wash your hands before touching your dressing or incision to help prevent the spread of microorganisms to your incision. - May remove dressing in 48 hours but please DO NOT remove the steri-strips, which are like Band-Aids, from the incision. - Ok to shower after 48 hours getting incisions wet with soap and water, but avoid scrubbing or submerging the wounds (pools, baths, hot tubs). - Pat the wound dry. - Do not apply ointments or creams to incision sites. - Positioning and Elevation to reduce swelling: Swelling occurs after any surgery and can be treated with ice and elevation.
+Use ice packs intermittently (20 minutes on, 20 minutes off) to reduce pain and swelling.
 Make sure to have a barrier between your skin and the ice pack to avoid frost bite.